 Photograph your injuries immediately and again over several days as bruising and swelling change.
 Photograph the location of the bite.
 Document the date, time, and circumstances.

 Get the dog owner's homeowner's insurance information if possible.
 You might get it directly from them, or your own homeowner's insurance company can request it.
-If the owner is evasive, animal control or police can help identify the owner and their address.
+If the owner is evasive, animal control or police can help identify the owner and the address.

 This is why the tenant is the defendant, not the landlord.
 Focus your claim on the person who owned the dog and (likely) held homeowner's or renters insurance.